Summer Undergraduate Research Program (SURP)

 The Institute of Medical Science (IMS) has an exceptional Summer Undergraduate Research Program (SURP)

 The Summer Undergraduate Research Program celebrates over four decades of continued success.
-Today, Drs.
-Vasundara Venkateswaran and Ted Brown serve as the Co-Directors of the program, which provides an opportunity for undergraduate B.Sc. and medical students (who do not hold a graduate degree) to become involved in projects relating to biomedical research.
+Today, Dr. Ted Brown serves as the Director of the program, which provides an opportunity for undergraduate B.Sc. and medical students (who do not hold a graduate degree) to become involved in projects relating to biomedical research.
 Projects range across a broad spectrum of disciplines, from molecular biology and cognitive science to clinical investigation and bioethics.

 Why take part in SURP?